Skip to main content

 Fried Cassava

-Cassava root cut into chips or chunks and deep-fried until golden and crispy.
-Popular snack or side dish.
-Often served with chili sauce or lime.
+Cassava root cut into chips or chunks and deep-fried until golden.
+A common snack or side, usually served with chili sauce or lime.

 Mud Crabs